Search Engine Optimization September 21st, 2019

-Let us begin with a caveat.
+Before we move to the SEO tools, let us begin with a caveat.
 Search engine optimization is still evolving.
-What was relevant and worked five years ago do not have any impact today.
+What was relevant and worked five years ago does not have any impact today.
 In fact, what works today may not work forever.

 Google and the likes of Bing or Yahoo are constantly changing the rules of the game.
 It is crucial for search engines to change with time and overcome the challenges put forth by black hat practitioners.